NAFTA - Chapter 11 - Investment

 The Tribunal disagreed however with Canada’s argument that the actions of the JRP were not attributable to it.
 It found that the JRP was part of the apparatus of the Government of Canada and exercised elements of Canadian governmental authority.
 It also found that Canada had acknowledged and adopted the actions of the JRP as its own.

 A majority of the Tribunal found Canada liable for having breached its Minimum Standard of Treatment obligation under Article 1105(1).
-This provision requires that investors investments of NAFTA Parties be treated “in accordance with international law, including fair and equitable treatment and full protection and security” and prescribes the customary international law minimum standard of treatment of aliens as the applicable standard.
-The majority’s findings were based on the fact that the JRP’s recommendation relied on the application of a standard, “core community values,” that was not found in Canadian law and therefore that there was a lack of due process because the proponents were not given an opportunity to make a case based on this criterion.
+This provision requires that investors’ investments of NAFTA Parties be treated “in accordance with international law, including fair and equitable treatment and full protection and security” and prescribes the customary international law minimum standard of treatment of aliens as the applicable standard.
+The majority’s findings were based on the fact that the JRP’s recommendation relied on the application of a standard, “community core values,” that was not found in Canadian law and therefore that there was a lack of due process because the proponents were not given an opportunity to make a case based on this criterion.
 Professor Donald McRae issued a dissenting opinion related to the finding of a breach of Article 1105.
-In the dissent, Professor McRae disagreed with the majority’s assessment of the facts, with the majority’s determination that the JRP departed in fundamental ways from the standard of evaluation required by the laws of Canada.
+In the dissent, Professor McRae disagreed with the majority’s determination that the JRP departed in fundamental ways from the standard of evaluation required by the laws of Canada.
 He also expressed disagreement with the effect of the majority’s decision on the threshold for the application of the standard under Article 1105.

 The majority also found Canada liable for having breached its National Treatment obligation under Article 1102.
 This provision requires Canada to accord NAFTA investors treatment no less favourable than that which it accords, in like circumstances, to domestic investors.
 The majority’s finding was based on the fact that the standard applied by the JRP had not been applied in other environmental assessments and the government had not shown any legitimate non-discriminatory reason for such difference in treatment.